enzymefinance/protocol/README.md

   --gas-price 2000000000 \
 ```

+### Note on versioning

+It is recommended to change the version in package.json before changing the code base.
+Here is the step-by-step guide:

+1. Change the version in package.json (`yarn version`)
+2. Do the code changes
+3. Check if they run (`yarn test`)
+4. Deploy the contracts to Kovan/Mainnet (`yarn compile && yarn deploy ...`)
+5. Run the system tests (`yarn test:system`)
+6. Publish the package to npm (`yarn build && yarn publish`)

+... repeat

+This workflow ensures, that all versions are always in sync

 ## Use it as a consumer

 To integrate the Melon Protocol into your application, you do not need to clone this repo, you can just install it from npm: